ADACS-Australia/2025-ASA-ECR-WorkshopSeries/_episodes/Workshop1.md

 The `workflow.txt` file that you have now gives you a way to reproduce all the steps of the workflow simply by copy pasting the commands into a bash terminal.
 Even easier than this we could rename the file to be `workflow.sh` and it would be a valid bash script that we could run with `bash workflow.sh`!
 Pretty easy right?

+> Create executable workflow file (optional)
+> If you add a `!# /usr/bin/env bash` to the **first** line of your workflow file, then linux will interpret all of the following lines as bash code and execute them as such.
+> Additionally, if you change the file permissions to be 'executable' using `chmod ugo+x` then you'll be able to run your script from the command line by calling it by name (`./workflow.sh`).
+>
+{: .solution}

 ##